Kevin Edmund Youkilis

 In February of 2012, it was reported that Youkilis was engaged to Julie Brady, sister of New England Patriots quarterback Tom Brady.
 He headed into the season, under new manager Bobby Valentine, secure about his position as the Sox's everyday third baseman, but events would prove otherwise.
 He started the season slowly, his batting average continuing to fall.
 He was hitting .219 when he went on the disabled list in late April.
 This brought up top prospect Will Middlebrooks, who immediately impressed the team's brass with his smooth hitting stroke.
 When Youkilis returned to the line-up on May 22nd, he had to prove that he could return to his previous level of play, but he continued to struggle, while Middlebrooks shined every time his name was written in the line-up.
 On June 23rd, Youkilis was hitting .225 in 41 games and Middlebrooks over .330 when Valentine announced that he would be giving the youngster more playing time at Kevin's expense.
 After another great performance by the rookie that day, Youkilis made one final start at 3rd base for the Sox on June 24th.
 He hit a single and a 7th-inning triple in front of hometown fans at Fenway Park before being removed for pinch-runner Nick Punto.
 He waved to the crowd and hugged his teammates in the dugout, as everyone sensed it was the end of an era.
 Indeed, shortly after the game, the Red Sox announced that he had been traded to the Chicago White Sox in return for utility player Brent Lillibridge and pitching prospect Zach Stewart.
 He then played 80 games for the White Sox, hitting .236 with 15 homers and 46 RBI.
 On December 11th, he signed a one-year contract with the New York Yankees for $12 million, where he was expected to fill in for the injured Alex Rodriguez.

 In his first day in spring training with the Yankees on February 14, 2013 he made a statement that was a bit disconcerting for his new fans: "I'll always be a Red Sox.
 To negate all the years I played for the Boston Red Sox, and all the tradition, you look at all the stuff I have piled up at my house and to say I'd just throw it out the window, it's not true."
 However, his presence on the Yankees became even more important when they lost three more key players during spring training, OF Curtis Granderson, SS Derek Jeter and 1B Mark Teixeira.
 Youkilis got off to a solid start in their absence, hitting .279 with 4 doubles and a pair of homers in his first 16 games, but on April 20th, he had to leave a game with soreness in his back, and then did not play for an entire week.
 The Yankees were about to place his name on a crowded disabled list, but he showed in batting practice that he was fine and returned to the starting line-up on April 27th, going 0 for 3 with a walk and a run scored against the Toronto Blue Jays.
 However he felt more tightness the next day and was out of the line-up once more, and at this point decided to undergo an MRI test.
 The test did not show anything obviously wrong, but he received an epidural injection to ease the pain, and was placed on the disabled list a day later.
 GM Brian Cashman immediately admitted that it had been a mistake to have Kevin return to the line-up two days earlier, before he was ready.
+He was finally back on May 31st, going 1 for 4 as the DH in a 4-1 win over the Red Sox.
+He did not stay healthy for long, though, as on June 14th he returned to the DL, this time with a strained back and did not return that season.
+He ended the year at .219 with 2 homers and 8 RBI in only 28 games.

 - 3-time AL All-Star (2008, 2009 & 2011)